Artist in Focus: Simon Hennessey

 WORK: Simon Hennessey’s latest series of works ‘Duality’ touches on the state or quality of being two, a theme that has been both consciously and subconsciously underlying throughout his practice.
 Hennessey is interested in incorporating multiple perspectives, feelings or contrasting elements that intersect our world.
 Through his realist approach Hennessey attempts to paint over a singular picture plane so that it conflicts and distorts our own perceptions of reality, the familiar becomes less familiar.
 His aim is to be innovative and explore the contradictory to find a harmonious balance between realism and abstraction.

-‘Memoirs of Westminster’ Acrylic on canvas, 107 x 107 cm
+‘Memoirs of Westminster’ acrylic on canvas, 107 x 107 cm

 Hennessey is critically aware that only so much can be achieved on a computer screen which is when a stage of written notation takes over, helping him determine how he will translate the raw information of photography into a painted object.